criteo/vertica-hyperloglog/README.md

 ## Using HyperLogLog in Vertica

 From the Vertica's point of view a synopsis is VARBINARY.
 Its size depends on the number of precision bits and compactness (number of bits per bucket).
-In the table below one can consult for different values of parameters.
+The table below characterizes shows synopsis for different values of parameters.

 | | p=10 | p=11 | p=12 | p=13 | p=14 | p=15
 --------|------|------|------|------|------|-----